SugiharaLab/rEDM/README.md

 Modeling (EDM).
 EDM is based on the mathematical theory of recontructing attractor manifolds from time series data, with applications to forecasting, causal inference, and more.
-It is based on research software previously developed for the Sugihara Lab (University of California San Diego, Scripps Institution of Oceanography).
+It is based on research software developed by the Sugihara Lab (University of California San Diego, Scripps Institution of Oceanography).

 ## Installation